This section covers where you can get tested for hepatitis C and what to expect from the different types of tests.

 - Other blood tests

-- Liver function tests – blood tests to measure certain enzymes and proteins in your blood to find out if your liver is damaged or inflamed
+- Liver blood tests – (previously called liver function tests or LFTs) blood tests to measure certain enzymes and proteins in your blood to find out if your liver is damaged or inflamed

 - A FibroScan – to test how stiff your liver is; stiffness suggests there may be some scarring (cirrhosis)